odoo/documentation/accounting/localizations/mexico.rst

 .. warning::
-   The CFDI 3.2 will be legally possible until November 30th 2017 enable the 3.3 version will be a mandatory step to comply with the new `SAT resolution`_.
+   The CFDI 3.2 will be legally possible until November 30th 2017 enable the 3.3 version will be a mandatory step to comply with the new `SAT resolution`_ in any new database created since v11.0 released CFDI 3.3 is the default behavior.

 .. image:: media/mexico11.png
    :align: center